Vicomtech/DMD-Driver-Monitoring-Dataset/README.md

 ## Temporal Annotation Tool (TaTo)
 We have acquired a good amount of high quality and friendly driver’s material in the DMD (Driver Monitoring Dataset) with the purpose of developing computer vision algorithms for driver monitoring.
 But what would be a dataset without its corresponding annotations?

 We developed the TaTo tool to annotate temporal events and actions performed by the drivers in the video sequences.
-The tool was used to annotate a first round of ditraction-related actions.
+The tool was used to annotate a first round of distraction-related actions.
 However, through configuration, other labels can be annotated.

 ### Dependencies:
 The TaTo tool has been tested using the following system configuration: